lyzz0612/cocos-build/README.md

  * @FilePath: /cocos-build/README.md
 -->

-# Cocos Creator Build
+# Cocos Creator Build Use ConfigPath

+This action is forked from [https://github.com/miggene/cocos-build](cocos-build)，the difference is:
+1. only support configPath
+2. upload artifact is a option now

 This action provides the following functionality for Github Actions users:

 - automate building for cocos creator project
-- configuring cocos_download_url, cocos-version, cocos_type, project_path, platform, build_path for building
+- configuring cocos_download_url, cocos-version, project_path, config_path, upload_artifact for building
 - only run on mac

 | inputs             | required | description                 | default                                                                |